In this guide, you’re going to learn how to create an online course in just five steps.

 This webcam has an embedded mic, which means you can do all your recording with it.
 But ultimately, you’ll want to get a separate microphone.

-Note: The Logitech C920 offers almost identical quality to the C922.
+Logitech C920 offers almost identical quality to the C922.
 If money is tight, this is a good choice.
 The lens is slightly lower quality, but you likely won’t be able to see the difference.
+Editing software

 You can use Camtasia or Filmora as a video editor.
 Both come with templates, music, and lower thirds, so you can create professional-looking videos without prior experience.